 13-Passenger Van Rollover — $2.5 Million Settlement

-Our defective auto trial lawyers represented the 3-year-old surviving son of a foreign exchange student who died when the school van she was riding in rolled over in a solo automobile accident on Highway 5 in Central California.
+Our defective auto trial lawyers represented the 3-year-old surviving son of a foreign exchange student who died when the school van she was riding in rolled over in a solo San Francisco car accident on Highway 5.
 The van driver was taking the decedent on a school outing when he fell asleep and upon awakening overcorrected and the van rolled multiple times, ejecting the decedent.